vikito755/debelaci.com/fe/README.md

+The schema.yaml is from "localhost:8000/api/schema".
+The "openapi folder" is generated via the "generate-client" script.

 Options for starting the project T3env, tanstack query and tanstack store.

 From SVG logo to all needed icons and webmanifest.